Awe (EP)

-Awe is the second extended play (EP) by Japanese girl group XG.
+Awe is the second extended play (EP) by Japanese vocal group XG.
 It was released on November 8, 2024, through Xgalx, and was the group's follow-up album release to their first, New DNA, in 2023.
 Similar to their first, the EP is recorded primarily in English.
 It was promoted with five singles: "Something Ain't Right" and "IYKYK", preceded the EP's release; "Howling", released concurrently with the EP; and "Is This Love" and "In the Rain", after the EP's release.

 Background and release

-In early July 2024, XG teased the single "Something Ain't Right" and announced its release for July 26, intending for it to be a pre-release single for an upcoming mini-album.
+In early July 2024, XG teased the single "Something Ain't Right" and announced its release for July 26, intending for it to be a pre-release single for an upcoming EP.
 On July 23, XG released "Undefeated", a song collaboration with the video game Valorant.
-The release coincided with the group's announcement of their second mini-album, Awe, which was made the next day.
+The release coincided with the group's announcement of their second EP, Awe, which was made the next day.
 On September 13, XG announced that the album would be released on November 8.
 A second pre-release single, "IYKYK", was announced in October and released on October 11.

 On November 8, XG released Awe alongside a music video for its lead single, "Howling".
-The album also included the September remix of the group's earlier June single, "Woke Up".
+The EP also included the September remix of the group's earlier June single, "Woke Up".
 The remix featured verses in English, Korean, and Japanese by Jay Park, OZworld, AKLO, Paloalto, Verbal, Awich, Tak, and Dok2.

 In an interview with Elle, XG member Chisa noted that the album title is pronounced "ow", mimicking a wolf's howling.
 The album title, in succession with the wolf themes shown in their previous 2024 releases, uses the motif of a wolf pack to symbolize the group's relationship with their fans.
 Other visual, conceptual themes in the release include outer space and ghosts.